-Easter is filled with candy, colored eggs, food and a few toys but the real reason we celebrate Easter should never be forgotten.
-The Easter story can be disturbing, to say the least, but I found a way to make it fun and make the outcome something that the kids could remember.
-This is how we explain Easter to our children.
+Easter is filled with candy, colored eggs, food, and a few toys but the real reason we celebrate Easter should never be forgotten.
+The Easter story can be disturbing, but I found a way to make it fun and make the outcome something kids can remember.
+This is how to explain Easter to kids.

 Egg 1 – Include a piece of fur to represent the donkey Jesus rode into Jerusalem and the message below.